Acerca de

 ABSTRACT

-In a third study, the concept of moral authorship was elaborated.
+In a second study, the concept of moral authorship was elaborated.
 With the narratives of the first sub-study, it is clarified that the six distinct tasks of moral authorship are relevant for further study.

-The study has resulted in an article published in:
+The study has resulted in two publications.

 Teachers and Teaching: Theory and Practice, 23, 570-582.